K3 surfaces and cubic fourfolds with Abelian motive: Fano fourfolds with associated K3 surfaces in or

-In this section we use finite dimensionality of K3 surfaces belonging to the families $\sF$ and $\sG$ to construct cubic fourfolds with a finite dimensional motive.
-In Thm. \ref{3quadrics} we consider a family of special cubic fourfolds containing a plane, hence belonging to $\sC_8$.
-On the other hand, in Prop. \ref{isolated} we study singular cubic fourfolds associated to K3 surfaces belonging to $\sG$ .
+In this section we use finite dimensionality of K3 surfaces belonging to the families $\sF$ and $\sG$ to construct Fano fourfolds either with a finite dimensional motive, or that contain a significant finite dimensional submotive (actually the motive of a K3 surface).
+This is similar to the approach of \it categorical representability \rm followed in \cite{BBrepre}.
+In Theorem \ref{3quadrics} we consider a family of special Fano fourfolds fibrated in quadric surfaces.
+On the other hand, in Proposition \ref{isolated} we study singular cubic fourfolds associated to K3 surfaces belonging to $\sG$ .
 In the second case the motive of the singular cubic 4-fold is Schur-finite in Voevodsky's triangulated category of motives $ {\bf DM}_{\Q}(\mathbf{C})$.